EmmettJT/sequences_run_PPseq/README.md

 ----

 # PROCESSING GUIDE

 ## 1. Performance for PPseq
-- This script loops across the data structure for the given animal and uses the behavuour synchronisation file which relates preprocessed bpod data (poke times) to ephys timestamps.
+- This script loops across the data structure for the given animal and uses the behaviour synchronisation file which relates preprocessed bpod data (poke times) to ephys timestamps.
 #### Output
 - A performance score (how well the mouse did the sequence across trials) in ephys time coordinates, saved out as a '.csv' file (and plotted as a '.png') in a new folder in the recording directory called 'post_process_ppseq'
 - This script also creates a file called 'Time_intervales.txt.'.
 This file is used to decide which ephys timeframe to feed into PPseq.
 Currently it will be set to an arbitrary time range.